(This page printed from UtahRails.net, Copyright 2000-2012 Don Strack)

 In later years, in addition to the 84-car train on every fourth day from Sunnyside, there were also two other distinct coal train operations to Kaiser.
 The first train came from York Canyon, New Mexico on the Santa Fe.
 It operated with 84 cars, on every fourth day, using all AT&SF power including four remote-controlled units cut in 23 cars from rear end.
 This train was routed by way of AT&SF all the way.
 The other train was 64 cars and originated from the Helper, Utah, vicinity.
 It was also routed DRGW to Provo, then UP to Barstow, then AT&SF to Kaiser, with Santa Fe helpers from Barstow.
 At times, Kaiser received an extra coal train for a few trips that arrived on the open day.
 The power on all coal trains would deliver the train to Kaiser, and then return to Barstow, for use by Santa Fe until the empty train was released by the mill about 24 hours later.
 The empties would be hauled to Barstow by anything handy, and the correct power would be added at Barstow, for return to the UP or to York Canyon. (from Trainorders.com, June 27, 2008)

-Some time back in 1970, I had the opportunity to ride this train.
-A friend, Floyd Jarvis, arranged a trip for himself and me on the train's motive power from Helper, out to the mine and back, then we rode the helpers from Helper on up the hill, and back to Helper.
+In 1970, a ride was arranged the Kaiser train's motive power from Helper, out to the mine and back, then on the helper locomotives from Helper on up the hill, and back to Helper.
 At the mine, the train pulled into Sunnyside, through a wye, then backed around a balloon track that extended from the tail of the wye and which lead into the loading tunnel.
-After being loaded, the train continued around the other leg of the wye and proceeded back out to the RG main at Mounds.
-Unfortunately, although I took photographs from the trip, none have survived my various moves, and changes of mood in and out of railroading.
-(Don Strack)
+After being loaded, the train continued around the other leg of the wye and proceeded back out to the mainline at Mounds.

 Locomotives